marekkoc/Vik_et_al_FAQ-predictor-of-AD_paper-source-code/README.md

 # Vik_et_al_FAQ-predictor-of-AD_paper-source-code

-Paper **Functional activity level reported by an informant is an early predictor of Alzheimer’s disease** by Vik et al., [repo](https://github.com/marekkoc/MCI-to-AD-Conversion-Predictors/blob/main/README.md)
+You can find the summary of the original research paper by Vik et al. here: [repo](https://github.com/marekkoc/MCI-to-AD-Conversion-Predictors/blob/main/README.md)